By-DevOps-For-DevOps/ecs-iac/README.md

 1. Go the AWS region where we need to deploy the infrastructure
 1. Create your artifact S3 bucket
     - Enable Versioning on artifact bucket
     - Choose region same as your cloudfromation stack.
-E.g. `ngp-v300-dev-stag` for Development and Staging environment or `ngp-v300-prod` for Production environment.
+E.g. `v303-stage` for Development and Staging environment or `v303-prod` for Production environment.
 1. Clone the repo:
    `git clone https://github.com/microservices-today/ngp-infrastructure-codepipeline.git`
    `cd ngp-infrastructure-codepipeline`
 1. Modify variables in `templates/ecs-cluster-config.json` and `templates/network-config.json`
-   Add your pem file name to `ecs-cluster-config.json` for accessing ECS instances. (e.g. `"KeyName" : "ecs"` if `ecs.pem` file)
+   Add your pem file name to `ecs-cluster-config.json` for accessing ECS instances. (e.g. `"KeyName" : "v303-stage"` if `v303-stage.pem` file)
 1. Export AWS credentials (`AWS_DEFAULT_REGION` as deployment region)
     ```bash
     export AWS_ACCESS_KEY_ID="accesskey"